 Where Can You Learn How To Market Yourself On Twitch

-If you’re seriously considering getting started on Twitch as a streamer, then you need to know exactly how to market your social accounts, YouTube presence, and most importantly, your website.
+If you’re seriously considering getting started on Twitch and really wan to lear how to make money on twitch, then you need to know exactly how to market your social accounts, YouTube presence, and most importantly, your website.
 Thankfully, all of these things are covered over at my top recommended resource.
 By following the training that they provide, you can quickly have your site and social accounts up and running before you ever start your first stream.

 This will allow you to earn far more income while you are building your presence up on Twitch.
 So, if you’re considering giving Twitch a shot, make certain that you’re well prepared first, and just remember that you’re playing games, so it’s supposed to be fun!